Bijoy Mohapatra: Political career

 However, supporters of Mohapatra in the BJD could not get a majority in the BJD legislature party in the 2000 elections.
-As a result, Nabeen Pattanaik was elected as the leader of BJD legislature Party and a BJP-BJD government came to power in Odisha.
+As a result, Naveen Pattanaik was elected as the leader of BJD legislature Party and a BJP-BJD government came to power in Odisha.
 After his failure to get the post of BJD legislature party, many of Mohapatra's supporters in the BJD kept mum or even supported Naveen Patnaik.

 In 2001, Bijoy formed Odisha Gana Parishad, a regional party.
 A majority of his supporters in the BJD did not join it, though, as they did not want to lose their power.
 The OGP formed an alliance with the Indian National Congress in the 2004 assembly elections, and got only four seats to contest.
 The Party won two of these seats, but Mohapatra narrowly lost his bid.

 Due to financial constraints, Bijoy decided to merge his party with the NCP, and became its head in Odisha.
 However, before the 2009 elections, Sharad Pawar, NCP National President decided to ally with BJD.
 In protest, Bijoy resigned from NCP in 2009 and joined BJP.

 Presently, Mohapatra is a national executive member of BJP.
 However, due to very poor organisational strength of BJP in coastal Odisha, Bijoy lost the Assembly elections in 2009 and 2014, contesting from the Patkura and Mahakalapada Assembly seats respectively.
 Despite the setbacks, Mohapatra has decided to stay with BJP for the present.
 He was selected as the Campaign Committee Chairman of BJP for the Kandhamal Lok Sabha by-election in 2014.

 Bijoy was sidelined in Odisha BJP since 2016, when Basant Panda was elected as BJP state president.
 He finally quit BJP on 30 November 2018 but returned again to BJP on 27 March 2019.